hubmapconsortium/ingest-validation-tools/docs/4i/current/index.md

 ---
 Prepare your metadata based on the latest metadata schema using one of the template files below.
 See the instructions in the [Metadata Validation Workflow](https://docs.google.com/document/d/1lfgiDGbyO4K4Hz1FMsJjmJd9RdwjShtJqFYNwKpbcZY) document for more information on preparing and validating your metadata.tsv file prior to submission.
+This is the most recent metadata specification that needs to be followed for the submission of new data.
+See the [harmonized specification](https://docs.hubmapconsortium.org/assays/metadata/4i.html) for a view of the metadata across this and any previous versions.

 Related files: